 "The golden hours, on angel wings flew oer me and my dearie; for dear to me as light and life was my sweet highland Mary."

 Much of the native flora inside the park is in its natural state.
-There are the rose gardens and other mass plantings, but what we particularly loved about this large and less populated park (compared to our experience at Butchart Gardens) was the peace and serenity.
+There are the rose gardens and other mass plantings, but what we particularly loved about this vast and less populated park (compared to our experience at Butchart Gardens) was the peace and serenity.
 This park is one that whoever lives nearby would never tire of strolling through and discovering the nooks and crannies shared with squirrels, raccoons, cute chipmunks, and other critters.
 A change in seasons would be a delight to experience in Beacon Hill Park.

 Mile 0 of the Trans-Canada Highway also originates here.

-Hopefully these many photographs will enable you to enjoy a bit of the verdant greenery and peaceful solitude that we felt while strolling through the portion of the park that we got to enjoy.
+Hopefully, these many photographs will enable you to enjoy a bit of the verdant greenery and peaceful solitude that we felt while strolling through the portion of the park that we got to enjoy.
 It is a place to slow down and let the cares of a day wash from your shoulders.
 Few parks have everything this one has to offer with no commercialization of any type involved.
 We loved our time spent there!

 © 2009 Peggy Woods